moderndatacompany/dataos.info/docs/stacks/Alpha.md

-# **Alpha**
+# Alpha

 DataOS provides various stacks to accomplish different kinds of functionality.
-For querying, you have **Minerva** - SQL query engine, **Surge** for Complex Event Processing, and **Benthos** for mundane stream workloads.
-You can use **Flare**, a Spark-backed data-processing engine, to create complex workflows to carry out the data processing tasks.
+For querying, you have Minerva - SQL query engine, Surge for Complex Event Processing, and Benthos for mundane stream workloads.
+You can use Flare, a Spark-backed data-processing engine, to create complex workflows to carry out the data processing tasks.

 DataOS gives you a convenient way to use Alpha stack to add ad-hoc functionalities on top of DataOS.
 You can develop your application and create an image of it.
 This image can be exposed to DataOS using the Alpha stack.